New York Conspiracy of 1741: Background

 In addition, Britain experienced increased hostilities with Spain, which added to the anti-Catholic and anti-Spanish feelings by the authorities.
 In 1691 the British Crown ordered all New York officials to swear oaths under the Test Act.
 These oaths consisted of a series of declarations against the authority of the Catholic Church and its religious practices.
 All potential officeholders were obliged to swear that they had not received privilege from the Pope.
 As tensions between England and Spain escalated, the Test Act was determined to be too lenient for Catholics.
 By 1700 the New York anti-priest law utterly outlawed the presence of Catholic priests under penalty of life imprisonment.

-In 1739 war broke out between the English and Spanish.
+In 1739, war broke out between the English and Spanish.
 The War of Jenkins' Ear, which lasted from 1739 until 1748, was initiated after Spanish coast guards unlawfully boarded the ship of Robert Jenkins, a British merchant, and severed his ear.
-This incidence was particularly notable because the 1713 Treaty of Utrecht gave British a thirty-year right to supply an unlimited number of slaves to Spanish colonies with an additional 500 tons of goods each year.
+This incidence was particularly notable because the 1713 Treaty of Utrecht gave the British a thirty-year right to supply an unlimited number of slaves to Spanish colonies with an additional 500 tons of goods each year.
 At the time, Spain was frequently viewed by slaves in Anglophone colonies as a liberator due to the fact the Spanish had offered freedom to any slave who joined their cause.

 To attack Cuba, the British recruited soldiers from New York, and reduced the number of troops normally kept there.
 The upper classes were nervous and tensions during the winter reminded them of the times of the Slave Revolt of 1712.
 The government banned slave meetings on street corners.
 They limited slaves in groups to three, but allowed twelve at funerals.
 The government reduced other rights of assembly and movement.